Basic Medical Sciences

 Macon Campus I Savannah Campus

-The Departments of Family Medicine are located on the Macon and Savannah Campuses.
+The Departments of Family Medicine are located on the Macon, Savannah and Columbus Campuses.
 The departments are an integral part to providing a predoctoral educational experience that will prepare generalist physicians for underserved areas of the state.

 The Departments of Internal Medicine are located on the Macon and Savannah Campuses and the programs focus on providing outstanding training opportunities in Internal Medicine.